gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 I know about these issues, no need to report them to me, unless you know a solution.

 - Cutscenes freeze the game up if the game is out-of-focus for too long.
-- Car engine sounds occasionally appear and disappear (the solution involves bringing the taxi bug back - lower the traffic budget in :material-file-cog:`GTAIV.EFLC.FusionFix.ini`).
 - Social Club achievements cannot be acquired on downgraded versions.
-- Night shadows are limited, including lack of headlight and lamppost shadows (intended to reduce bugs).
+- Night shadows are limited, including lack of headlight and lamppost shadows - not an actual issue, you can turn those back on in the `Game` tab.
 - Over long playtime, world starts to disappear and the game becomes unplayable.
 The only solution is restarting the game. *Possible solutions to increase available playtime: decrease resolution; decrease render distance sliders; remove launch options/`commandline.txt`, remove High Resolution Miscellaneous Pack, Project Glass and Vehicle Pack.*
 - Car washes appear everywhere in the world arbitrarily after installing mods (in particular, mods that change `.ide` and `.ipl` files or add something to the `.dat` ones).
 The only solution is starting a new savefile (problem will go away the next time you load that new savefile).
+- Any arbitrary issues that don't get mentioned separately on the page are probably caused by Liberty Tweaks - try disabling some options.
+Known conflicting options in the past were: `Personal Vehicles`, `Dynamic Field of View`, `Reckless Drivers`, `Emergency Service Dispatches`, `Extended Weapon Pool`, `Improved Car Crashes`, `Vehicle Tilt & Rotation` `No Cursor Escape`, `Unused Hospital Respawn`.

 ---